zatech/code-of-conduct/README.md

 This is a safe space, let's keep it that way.

+## Guidelines

+Be kind.
+Don't be snarky.
+Comments should get more thoughtful and substantive, not less, as a topic gets more divisive.

+When disagreeing, please reply to the argument instead of calling names.
+"That is idiotic; 1 + 1 is 2, not 3" can be shortened to "1 + 1 is 2, not 3."

+Please respond to the strongest plausible interpretation of what someone says, not a weaker one that's easier to criticize.
+Assume good faith.

+Eschew flamebait.
+Don't introduce flamewar topics unless you have something genuinely new to say.
+Avoid unrelated controversies and generic tangents.

+Please don't post shallow dismissals, especially of other people's work, thoughts or opinions.
+A good critical comment teaches us something.

 ## Code of Conduct

 “ZA Tech” in this document refers to the ZA Tech Slack organization at [https://zatech.slack.com/](https://zatech.slack.com/).
 “The administrators” refers to the administrators on this organization, a [list is available at the top of the Team Directory](https://zatech.slack.com/team) (must be a member of the organization to view).